-Genuine Ford and Motorcraft® Replacement Parts
+Our Genuine Replacement Parts

-Dealerships stock Ford, Motorcraft and Ford-authorized branded re-manufactured replacement parts.
+Dealerships stock our parts and our authorized branded re-manufactured replacement parts.
 These parts meet or exceed our specifications.
 Parts installed at your dealership carry a nationwide 24-month or unlimited mile (kilometer) parts and labor limited warranty.

-If you do not use Ford authorized parts they may not meet our specifications and depending on the part, it could affect emissions compliance.
+If you do not use our authorized parts they may not meet our specifications and depending on the part, it could affect emissions compliance.